IlyaLts/GrammarChecker/README.md

 - <a href="https://curl.se/">cURL</a>

 # Building
 Requires Qt 6.8 or newer.
-Buildable with Qt Creator.
+Buildable on Windows with Qt Creator.

 # License
 GrammarChecker is licensed under the GPL-3.0 license, see LICENSE.txt for more information.